michaelwwn/order-placing-service/README.md

 ## Assumption
 1. Each account has a unique API Key.
 2. Orders will be filled immediately regardless of the price.
-3. The mock server's balance is in JTOUSDT.
+3. The mock server's balance is in USDT.
 4. The mock server can be accessed without authentication.

 ## Installation